preetoshii/foreigners/launchpad/LAUNCHPAD_QA.md

 **Decision:** Defined

 **First life is when you can:**
-1. Write a `.foreigners` script in any text editor
+1. Write a `.episode` script in any text editor
 2. Run a command (`npm run dev`)
 3. Open a browser and see your scene rendered
 4. Change the script, save, and see it update